BrickmakersGmbH/AspSecurityHeaders/README.md

     includeNuGetOrg: true
     feedRestore: SecurityEngineering/security-engineering-dotnet-package-feed
     projects: '**/MyProject.csproj'
+    restoreArguments: --locked-mode  # required if RestorePackagesWithLockFile has been enabled
 ```

-When using the package outside of the Brickmakers DevOps Repository, you have to exlicitly
+When using the package outside of the Brickmakers DevOps Repository, you have to explicitly
 authenticate with it.
 This can be done by running the [NuGetAuthenticate@0](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/package/nuget-authenticate?view=azure-devops)
 task before restoring.